-All core and approved modules are worth 15 credits and are designed on the basis of approximately 10 hours of work per credit (including contact hours, private study and assessment) in order to ensure an appropriate and uniform workload.
-Students aiming for a Masters degree must register for modules to the value of 180 credits.
+All core and approved modules are worth 15 credits, apart from the Dissertation, which is worth 45 credits, and are designed on the basis of approximately 10 hours of work per credit (including contact hours, private study and assessment) in order to ensure an appropriate and uniform workload.
+Students aiming for a Masters' degree must register for modules to the value of 180 credits.